A multiscale numerical approach to investigate interfacial mass transfer in three phase flow: application to metallurgical bottom-blown ladles: Results

 \subsection{Hydrodynamics results}

-Fig.~\ref{fig:lad_inst_hyd_side} shows the conical ladle of the Kim \& Fruehan case from a side view for the highest and lowest air injection rates investigated, namely 0.5 and 5.0 l/min, at three subsequent time steps.
-The air surface is coloured in green and the oil surface in red.
+Fig.~\ref{fig:lad_inst_hyd_side} shows the conical ladle of the Kim \& Fruehan case from a side view for the highest and lowest air injection rates investigated, namely 0.5 and 5.0 l/min, at three subsequent time steps, to illustrate the evolution of the system in time up to the reaching of quasi-steady regime.
+The air interface is colored in green and the oil interface in red.
 The first snapshot of each simulation shows the transient state in which the open-eye is still expanding.
-In the lower flow rate, we observe that the air bubbles rise in a cylindrical bubble column, with little mutual interaction between the bubbles, whereas at larger flow rates bubble-induced turbulence leads to a conical bubble plume.
+In the lower flow rate, we observe that the air bubbles rise in a cylindrical bubble column, with little mutual interaction between them, whereas at larger flow rates bubble-induced turbulence leads to a conical bubble plume.
 Moreover, at 5 litres per minute the oil layer atomizes and a large number of oil droplets and ligaments are found in the bulk of the water phase, an effect that was also observed in the corresponding experiment.

-Fig.~\ref{fig:lad_inst_hyd_top} shows the same snapshots in a view from above, with only the oil interface portrayed in red, so that we visualize the evolution of the open eye.
-To quantify it, we have defined a dimensionless open eye area as
+Fig.~\ref{fig:lad_inst_hyd_top} shows the same snapshots in a view from above, with only the oil interface portrayed in red, so that we can visualize the evolution of the open eye.
+To quantify its evolution, we have defined a dimensionless open eye area as

 with $A_{\mathrm{ol}}^0$ being the initial area of the top of the oil layer.
 The evolution of $A^*$ in time is plotted in Fig.~\ref{fig:openeye_evol} for the 4 flow rates.
+For all flowrates, we can distinguish a transient state in which the open eye area increases steadily and then the quasi-steady regime in which its value oscillates around a plateau value with the amplitude of the oscillations depending on the flow rate.